Potapy4/MemberClub/README.md

-MemberClub build with .NET 6 & Angular
+MemberClub built with .NET & Angular

 ## How to run?
 1. Clone this repo and build the app: `docker build -t memberapp:latest .`